 The best budget controller for Traktor is actually a DIY combination of small controller elements, which allows you to mix and match the parts you prefer.
 Again, with dedicated Native Instruments solutions, this guarantees the most solid compatibility.
 If you are after jogwheels then the Kontrol S4 is the best alternative and comes with 4 channels, but it is not as customisable in terms of a personal solution.

 Insider info: Storm DJs’ boss Adam still swears by the original Pioneer DDJ-T1 which was Pioneer’s first and best dedicated Traktor controller.

 Pioneer’s ever growing list of “DDJ” (digital DJ) controllers were all based upon the standard CDJ and DJM layout with a few tweaks here and there.
-The SZ is the one controller which has been built to match this layout in terms of size, structure, and form.
-Truly a beast of a controller, it wins the award for size, sexiness, and functions, and would be right at home in a top-end DJ booth (assuming every guest DJ had their own laptop with Serato on it!)
+The DDJ-1000 is a controller which has been built to match this layout in terms of size, structure, and form.
+Truly a beast of a controller, it wins the award for size, sexiness, and functions, and would be right at home in a top-end DJ booth (assuming every guest DJ had their own laptop with Rekordbox on it!)

-*Unfortunately for some, Pioneer no longer has the same affiliation with Traktor, and now puts all their efforts into Serato controllers instead.
+*Unfortunately for some, Pioneer no longer has the same affiliation with Traktor, and now puts all their efforts into Rekordbox and Serato controllers instead.

-Pioneer’s SX2 is the younger sibling of the monster SZ.
+Pioneer’s SX3 is the younger sibling of the monster 1000.
 Most of the same functions are there, however the size, weight, and structure of the controller are all smaller.
 This could easily work in your favour if you are after a more portable version and want to save a bit of cash.